 “Actress” is a rich and colorful word, oozing connotations and giving us the images of countless idolized women in the acting profession.
 True, in centuries past, “actress” connoted something in the way of moral laxity, but that makes the word all the more juicy — and I believe that, today, people are able to make the distinction between women in the acting profession, and women in the oldest profession.
 A word’s having meant something else adds to its texture, even when it no longer means what it once did.

 My issue is that the move to abandon these very ripe “-ess” words impoverishes the English language.
 That’s happening to a horrifying extent everywhere today, it’s true, but everyone else doing it doesn’t make it right.
 Members of the acting profession use words as their tools, and should enjoy getting their tongues around the most flavorful words in our language.
-You can savor the word “actress”; “female actor” is about as tasty as eating the cardboard box your Big Mac came in.
+You can savor the word “actress”; “female actor” is about as tasty as the cardboard box leftover from your child’s Happy Meal.

 There’s a terrific episode of the Dick Cavett show which airs on TCM from time to time.
 The guest is Bette Davis, who smokes, drinks, and regales us with tales of her marvelous adventures.
 She also refers to herself repeatedly as an “actress,” and shows that she is proud to be one.

-If it’s good enough for Margo Channing, it should be good enough for anyone.
+If it’s good enough for Margo Channing, it should be good enough for anybody.

 (reprinted from mdgpundit.com, originally published 2012)